-Visit historic sites that include Neolithic stone circles, Bronze Age settlements, Roman forts, other magnificent castles (such as Brougham & Brough Castle), ancient churches, historic houses and beautiful gardens.
+Visit historic sites that include Neolithic stone circles, Bronze Age settlements, Roman forts, other magnificent castles (such as Brougham & Brough Castles), ancient churches, historic houses and beautiful gardens.

 Appleby is famous for its annual Horse Fair - the largest of its kind in the World and has been held here since 1685 under the protection of a charter granted by James II.
 Please be aware that most accomodation is fully booked well in advance.

-Appleby: There is plenty to see & do www.applebytown.org.uk
+Appleby: There is plenty to see & do appleby-in-westmorland.org and visitappleby.com

-Dales Highway: Long distance walk from Saltaire to Appleby, show your certiﬁcate for a 10% discount www.daleshighway.co.uk
+Dales Highway: Long distance walk from Saltaire to Appleby, show your certiﬁcate for a 10% discount daleshighway.co.uk

 CTC: We offer 10% discount to CTC members www.ctc.org.uk

 National Cycle Routes: Routes 68 & 71 pass through Appleby sustrans.org.uk